+'''

-''' example.com> interfaceconfig
+example.com> interfaceconfig

 Currently configured interfaces:

-1. Management (172.xxx.xx.xx/xx: example.com)
+1. Management (172.xxx.xx/xx: example.com)

+Choose the operation you want to perform:

 - NEW - Create a new interface.

 - EDIT - Modify an interface.

 - DELETE - Remove an interface.

+[]>

+'''

 Within subcommands, typing Enter or Return at an empty prompt returns you to the main command.